BlackcurrantLabs/hedged-b2b/docs/Postback/index.md

     | legsModified | B2B Recommendation Leg (Object) | The legs that were updated/modified as part of this update. |
     | legsExited | B2B Recommendation Leg (Object) | The legs that were exited as part of this update. |

-    Please refer to the Recommendation object's B2BRecommendationLegs property for further details
+    Please refer to the Recommendation object's `B2BRecommendationLegs`` property for further details of the BB Recommendation Leg object

 3. CLOSED: